 Please see the Background section below for a history of the Initiative.
 The CIT kept the sector informed of Initiative updates through regular communications, which are contained in the Archive of Email Communications section.
 The Archive of Resources also contains information and job aids that the CIT shared with the sector for assistance in completing important milestones.

-The Fiscal Year 2024 Indirect Cost Rate Application Process opens on January 11, 2023 for eligible providers.
-Fiscal Year 2024 eligible providers are organizations that either (i) have an FY21 Accepted ICR that will be expiring on June 30, 2023, or (ii) do not yet have an Accepted ICR because the organization entered City human services contracting after the last application window, or (iii) defaulted to a 10% de minimis in FY20 or FY21, and retain active human services contracts with the City.
+The FY 2025 ICR Application Process will open January 2024 for eligible providers.
+FY 2025 eligible providers are organizations that either (i) have an FY22 Accepted ICR that will be expiring on June 30, 2024, or (ii) do not yet have an Accepted ICR because the organization entered City human services contracting after the last application window.

-If your organization falls under condition (i), has an expiring Fiscal Year 2021 ICR, you will receive an email from the CIT providing next steps and more information.
-If your organization does not have an Accepted ICR and falls under either condition (ii) or (iii), please email us at CIT@mocs.nyc.gov to confirm eligibility and next steps.
+If your organization falls under condition (i), has an expiring FY22 ICR, you will receive an email from the CIT providing next steps and more information.
+If your organization does not have an Accepted ICR and falls under condition (ii), please email us at CIT@mocs.nyc.gov to confirm eligibility and next steps.

 Organizations have three possible entryways:

-The Fiscal Year 2024 ICR Application Process will be available through May 1, 2023.
+The FY 2025 ICR Application Process will be available through May 1, 2024.

-If your organization is eligible to apply for a Fiscal Year 2024 Accepted ICR and chooses not to submit an application, it will default to a 10% De Minimis Indirect Cost Rate, effective July 1, 2023.
+If your organization is eligible to apply for a FY25 Accepted ICR and chooses not to, it will default to a 10% De Minimis ICR, effective July 1, 2024.

 We have received a number of questions regarding the use of budget modifications to fund Accepted ICRs.
 We offer the following tips and information: